x448/helix-editor-config-toml/README.md

 ## Vim-Like Configuration for Helix

-Helix (and Kakuone) intentionally use some different keys and key combinations, which are worthwhile to try with an open mind.
-Thankfully, many keys are the same.
+Helix (and [Kakoune](https://github.com/mawww/kakoune)) editors intentionally use some different keys and key combinations than Vim, which are worthwhile to try with an open mind.
+Thankfully, many keys are the same as Vim.

-But if you prefer to keep editing code the Vim way with Helix, then you can try a more extensive config that makes Helix more Vim-Like:
+But if you want to keep editing code in a more Vim-Like way with Helix, then you can try a more extensive config made that makes Helix more Vim-Like:
 - https://github.com/LGUG2Z/helix-vim

 ## Copyright Notice